 It all started in a pub…

-This little liason led to the formation of The Hats as a 4-piece band with the addition of jam-night buddy and Doctor Roxx bassist Paul Orrell, initially to perform at a one-off charity gig.
+This little liason led to the formation of The Hats as a 4-piece band with the addition of jam-night buddy and former Doctor Roxx (and currently Rio Gold) bassist Paul Orrell, initially to perform at a one-off charity gig.
 So the original line-up was Stef on keyboards, guitars and vocals, Jan on vocals and percussion, Paul on bass and John on drums.

-Shortly afterwards The Hats performed their first official gig to nearly 1,000 people at the ‘Glastonburrows’ charity beer and music festival in Leyland, Lancashire and were soon in demand from local pubs and clubs.
+Shortly afterwards as the newly formed Hats, we performed our first official gig to nearly 1,000 people at the ‘Glastonburrows’ charity beer and music festival in Leyland, Lancashire and were soon in demand from local pubs and clubs.

-The Hats quickly became a popular fixture on the local gig scene in Leigh, developing quite a following with local pub goers who appreciated and enjoyed their quirky covers from the 60s, 70s and 80s, which reflected the diverse ages and musical tastes of the band.
+As The Hats, we quickly became a popular fixture on the local gig scene in Leigh, developing quite a following with local pub goers who appreciated and enjoyed our quirky covers from the 60s, 70s and 80s, which reflected the diverse ages and musical tastes of the band.
 As one Hat-fan said “They play songs I’d forgotten I loved!”
-They also recorded two of Stef’s original tracks, ‘The Longest Night’ and ‘Love Over Latte’, which still enjoy airplay on a number of North West radio stations.
+We also recorded two of Stef’s original tracks, ‘The Longest Night’ and ‘Love Over Latte’, which still enjoy airplay on a number of North West radio stations.

-In October 2016 the band played their first ticketed gig at The Turnpike Centre, Leigh, raising funds for local charity CreativeLeigh.
-Shortly after they were honoured to be asked to perform at the Leigh Christmas Lights Switch on in November 2016 – an annual event attended by hundreds of townspeople including the Mayor and Mayoress (who was keen to try on the band members’ quirky headgear!!!).
+In October 2016 we played our first ticketed gig at The Turnpike Centre, Leigh, raising funds for local charity CreativeLeigh.
+Shortly after we were honoured to be asked to perform at the Leigh Christmas Lights Switch on in November 2016 – an annual event attended by hundreds of townspeople including the Mayor and Mayoress (who was keen to try on some of our quirky headgear!!!).

-Meanwhile…bassist Sarah Jones was quietly making her own bass cover videos and building a global following on her Youtube channel.
+Bassist Sarah Jones had been quietly making her own bass cover videos and building a global following on her Youtube channel.
 Having played in bands previously and wanting to broaden her range Sarah placed an advert on a music website for interested bands looking for an experienced bassist to contact her…